kevalparekh2611/School_manage_app/README.md

 # School_manage_app
 school management demo mobile app
+Android Studio | XAMPP(MYSQL)

+How to get started
-Demo application ready to deploy working with xampp... upload the database on XAMPP MySQL
+-upload the database on XAMPP MySQL

-run on android studio.
+-paste the PHP scripts in htdocs folder XAMPP
+-Open the folder in android studio
+-Run the app in a device or emulator